Back to top

 Deaths Data quality of the Population Information System of Digital and population data services is excellent.
 Asylum seekers are excluded, refugees are included.
 Information of asulym seekers is lacking from the source data: population information system (register).

 Immigrants Data quality of the Population Information System of Digital and population data services is excellent.
 Asylum seekers are excluded, refugees are included.
 Information of asulym seekers is lacking from the source data: population information system (register).
-Citizens of Ukraine with temporary residence permit are not included in the population as they can apply for residency in Finland only after a one year (12 months) of stay.
+Citizens of Citizens of Ukraine with temporary residence permit are included if they have applied for legal residency in Finland.
+A person with temporary residence permit can apply for legal residency in Finland only after a one year (12 months) of stay.

 Emigrants Data quality of the Population Information System of Digital and population data services is excellent.
-Based on signs of life analysis (yearly basis) some persons are added to emigration statistics.
+Based on signs of life analysis (yearly basis) some persons are added to emigration statistics as they have failed to make notification of their emigration.

 Acquisitions of citizenship Data quality of the Population Information System of Digital and population data services is excellent.
 Asylum seekers are excluded, refugees are included.
 Category unknown: previous citizenship.
 Information is lacking from the source data: population information system (register).